 The spring ski-touring season is close at hand.
-And as we’ve seen a surge of interest from our athletes, both coached and those following plans, in prepping for long ski tours across the globe many have asked me for my gear list.
-This list is one I developed over the past decade when I guide hut-to-hut ski trips such as the incredible HochTirol (High-Tyrol) Traverse through Austria’s wildest mountains, or the much more famous (and much more crowded) Chamonix to Zermatt Haute Route.
+And as we’ve seen a surge of interest from our athletes, both coached and those following plans, in prepping for long ski tours across the globe, many have asked me for my hut-to-hut ski touring gear list.
+I developed this list over the past decade spent guiding hut-to-hut ski trips in Europe, such as the incredible HochTirol (High-Tyrol) Traverse through Austria’s wildest mountains and the much more famous (and much more crowded) Chamonix-to-Zermatt Haute Route.

-Of course, before you go, make sure you’ve taken care of your fitness!
+Of course, before you go, make sure to take care of your fitness!

 - Adjustable ski poles.
-I prefer 2-piece carbon poles with a flick-lock style adjustment system.
+I prefer two-piece carbon poles with a flick-lock style adjustment system.

 - Climbing skins.
 These must fit your skis perfectly.
 A good-fitting skin covers all of the p-tex base, but leaves all of the metal edge exposed.
 Nothing tests your skins like daily use with often-inadequate overnight drying.
 Make sure they’re relatively new with excellent glue.

 - Ski brakes.
 Recommended.
-Retention leashes may be preferred for tours which cross glaciers.
+Retention leashes may be preferred for tours that cross glaciers.

 - Ski crampons.
 Mandatory for spring tours.

 - 2 ski straps.
 The typical rubber-based ski strap has many purposes.